-The school can assume NO responsibility for the security of bicycles ridden to school.
+The school cannot assume responsibility for the security of bicycles ridden to school.
 Bikes should be chained and locked.
-There is a Bike Cage available in the Courtyard to keep bike secure.
+There is a Bike Cage available in the Courtyard to keep bikes secure.

 CELL PHONES/AND ALL OTHER ELECTRONIC DEVICE USE